-A hard copy of either the Student Code of Conduct or Student Handbook can be requested in the Elementary front office.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested in the office.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at www.albanyisd.net.
+The hard copy of the district's official policy manual is available for review in the district administration office or online at https://pol.tasb.org/PolicyOnline?kev=1066.